MohanpandeyA/queue_ctl/README.md

 # 🚀 QueueCTL — CLI-Based Background Job Queue System

+NOTE: THIS IS NOT FINAL VERSION SOME UPDATES WILL BE DONE  SOON!!

 **QueueCTL** is a production-grade **CLI tool** that manages background jobs with retry logic, exponential backoff, and a Dead Letter Queue (DLQ).
 It’s built using **Node.js + SQLite**, supports **multiple concurrent workers**, and provides persistent storage for all jobs.